mlaversin/OC_7_Groupomania/README.md

   </ul>
 </details>

-This seventh and last project of my training program consists in building a full-stack solution for a corporate social network.

 ## About the project

 This seventh and last project of my training program consists in building a full-stack solution for a corporate social network.